vSAN Max Design and Operational Guidance

 Creating a vSAN Compute cluster.

-A vSAN compute cluster is simply a vSphere cluster that has a thin layer of vSAN installed for the purposes of mounting the remote vSAN Max datastore.
+A vSAN compute cluster is simply a vSphere cluster that has a thin layer of vSAN activated for the purposes of mounting the remote vSAN Max datastore.
 Once a vSphere cluster is created, highlight the cluster, and click Configure > vSAN > Services.
 You will be presented with three options.

 Select “vSAN Compute Cluster” and complete the workflow, as shown below.